• Skip to primary navigation

 fruit on board

 The inspiration for this recipe comes from a vegan cafe in Ashland, Oregon called NW Raw.
-Sarah, Carla and I discovered this mecca of healthy vittles earlier this year while on a road trip to a food blogging conference in Portland.
+Sarah, Carla and I discovered this mecca earlier this year while on a road trip to a food blogging conference in Portland.
 (And when I say road trip, I mean that Sarah's really nice husband chauffeured us all the way there and back.)
 Carla and Sarah ordered the oatmeal.
 I got a smoothie.
 Carla offered me a taste of her oatmeal.
 And I promptly ate all of Carla's oatmeal.

 This oatmeal was not like other oatmeal.
 It was full of light, bright flavors, packed with nuts, seeds and fruit, and moistened with their housemade nut milk.
 In fact, it was mostly not oats.
 I was obsessed.
 I tried to recreate the oatmeal at home, but to no avail.